andyshora/resrc.angular.js/README.md

 ### Oh yer, well that totally happens!

+---

+Prerequisites
-If you haven't already, sign up to [ReSRC.it](http://www.resrc.it/).
+*   Sign up to [ReSRC.it](http://www.resrc.it/).
 Go for the free trial option.
+*	Add the domain where your images are to [your ReSRC.it account](https://my.resrc.it/domains.aspx).

 ---